Robert B. - Paying Off Debt After Divorce

-Robert even put a $12,000 down payment on a house.
+On top of all those bills, Robert also put a $12,000 down payment on a house.
 When the marriage collapsed, he lost that, too.
-That much calamity over such a short time took its toll.
+So much calamity over such a short time took its toll.

 “I was hospitalized for three weeks after our divorce,” Robert says.
 ‘My weight was down to 100 pounds.
 I was physically and emotionally in terrible condition.
 I tried so hard to keep the marriage alive but changed my perspective while I was sitting alone in that hospital room.”